ethanh6/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

-1. Use the proximity sensor to detect people approaching, and signals to the receiver when the reader sends messages.
+1. This can be used as a message recording system.
+Use the proximity sensor to detect people approaching, and signals to the receiver when the reader sends messages.
 2. Use the message sending system as a ditital invisible notebook.
 The user can record the message via the system, either using voice (with the speech2text system) or text message.
 Then, with approximy sensor, the message will display when it detects the user approaching.
 3. The message delivery system can be exploited as a simple game engine.
 For example, Pong or Flappy Bird ([reference](http://www.grantjenks.com/docs/freegames/)).
 The display of the game can be either on the MiniPiTFT Display or the VCN viewer screen, and players can control the game with the joystick.
-4. It enables
+4. As a message storage system, it enables live students to ask questions to the teacher, and then teacher will get notified when the number of certain questions exceeds certain amount.
-5.
+5. We can also implement a real-time shipping information update system.
+The deveriry workers update the up-to-date information of the shipment, and on the other hand, the customers can check the state of their orders.

 ### Part C
 ### Streaming a Sensor